Uniform MCP Server

 Uniform MCP Server allows any MCP client (Cursor, Windsurf, etc.) to use Uniform API to create and manage developer artifacts like components and content types.
 This capability accelerates development and significantly reduces iteration loops.

-You will need a team admin access to your Uniform project to get started.
+You will need a team admin access level to your Uniform project to get started.

 1. Go to your team's /security/api-keys section.